ktor-doc-jp/ktor-doc-jp/quickstart/quickstart/maven.md

 Ktor can run in many environments, such as Netty, Jetty or any other Servlet-compatible Application Container such as Tomcat.

-This example shows how to configure Ktor with Nett.
+This example shows how to configure Ktor with Netty.
 For other engines see [artifacts](/quickstart/artifacts.html) for a list of available artifacts.